posabsolute/jQuery-Validation-Engine/README.md

 1. Install git from http://git-scm.com/
 2. Create a github account on ![https://github.com]
+3. set up your git ssh key using these instructions ![http://help.github.com/set-up-git-redirect]
-3. Open the jQuery Validation Engine project home page on github on https://github.com/posabsolute/jQuery-Validation-Engine
+4. Open the jQuery Validation Engine project home page on github on https://github.com/posabsolute/jQuery-Validation-Engine
-4. Click "Fork"
+5. Click "Fork"
-5. Clone your forked repository on your local machine (don't clone the original repository)
+6. Clone your forked repository on your local machine (don't clone the original repository)

     git clone git@github.com:your-username/jQuery-Validation-Engine.git my-jqv-repo

-6. Create a branch and switch to it
+7. Create a branch and switch to it

     cd my-jqv-repo
     git branch mynewfeature-patch
     git checkout mynewfeature-patch

-7. Make your changes, then commit them. add a meaningful comment, that's the comment everybody will see!
+8. Make your changes, then commit them. add a meaningful comment, that's the comment everybody will see!

     git commit -m "Fixing issues around prompt positioning in an overflow DIV"

-8. Push the changes from your local branch to your forked repository on github
+9. Push the changes from your local branch to your forked repository on github

     git push origin mynewfeature-patch

-9. Open your forked repository on github at https://github.com/your-username/jQuery-Validation-Engine
+10. Open your forked repository on github at https://github.com/your-username/jQuery-Validation-Engine
-10. Click "Switch Branches" and select your branch (mynewfeature-patch)
+11. Click "Switch Branches" and select your branch (mynewfeature-patch)
-11. Click "Pull Request"
+12. Click "Pull Request"
-12. Submit your pull request to jqv developers
+13. Submit your pull request to jqv developers

 Support